Skip to main content

 • Current Status: Answered by Peter Peacock on 26 April 2005

-To ask the Scottish Executive, further to the commitments made during the debate in the Parliament on Institutional Child Abuse on 1 December 2004 and the letter of 21 December 2004 from the Minister for Education and Young People to the Convener of the Public Petitions Committee, what support has been put in place for individuals who wish to access the files referred to.
+To ask the Scottish Executive, further to the commitments made during the debate in the Parliament on Institutional Child Abuse on 1 December 2004 and the letter of 21 December 2004 from the Minister for Education and Young People to the Convener of the Public Petitions Committee, what financial support has been given to the In Care Abuse Survivors Group (INCAS) to help develop support for survivors of institutional child abuse.

 Question reference: S2W-15688